texttics/texttics-site/readme.md

 This configuration file is the "bootloader" of the forensic engine.
 It defines the application's environment and ensures the forensic payload is available before the logic executes.

 * **Forensic Payload Definition:** The `[[fetch]]` block explicitly lists **31 Unicode Data Files** (e.g., `DerivedCoreProperties.txt`, `emoji-test.txt`, `BidiBrackets.txt`).
 This acts as a strict manifest.
 The application does not rely on the browser's internal (often outdated) Unicode tables; it virtualizes these 31 raw UCD files into the browser's file system, ensuring the tool runs on the exact Unicode version specified (currently aligned with v15.1/v16.0 standards).
-* **Dependency Injection:** It forces the loading of `unicodedata2`.
-This is a critical architectural decision.
-The standard Python `unicodedata` library in Pyodide is often stripped down or outdated.
-By injecting `unicodedata2`, the tool ensures access to the C-optimized, full-spec Unicode database for Tier 1 normalization.

 ### File 2: `index.html` (The Lab Bench Skeleton)
 This is the semantic skeleton of the application.
 It is designed not as a web page, but as a "Control Plane."